tiagoburiol/PySASF/README.md

 We can easily reproduce the Clarke and Minella (2016) method of measures the increase in uncertainty when sampling sediment fingerprinting.
 The full explanation of this method is avaliable in the paper "Evaluating sampling efficiency when estimating sediment source contributions to suspended sediment in rivers by fingerprinting".
 DOI: 10.1002/hyp.10866.
 The steps needed to achieve the same results described in paper can be executed by a few functions calls as will be shown below

 First we need to import the `clarckeminella` analysis module.
-We will call it `cm`.

 ```python